syndesisio/syndesis/examples/salesforce-pingcheck-example/README.md

 ### Configuring Credentials

-The example uses a Red Hat iPaaS salesforce account for connecting to salesforce.
+The example uses a Red Hat Syndesis salesforce account for connecting to salesforce.

 You can configure your own accounts in the `application.properties` file.